triggermesh/docs/docs/targets/datadog.md

 | **tags**|[]string|A list of tags associated with the metric.|false|
 | **type**|string|The type of the metric either count, gauge, or rate.|false|

-### io.triggermesh.datadog.logs.send

-Events of this type consist log data to be published to Datadog.
+`io.triggermesh.datadog.logs.send` events of this type consist log data to be published to Datadog.

 This type expects a [JSON][ce-jsonformat] payload with the following properties: